A top priority for organic farmers

-- Painful routine management practices and mutilations are banned in organic farming.
-Exceptionally, a few practices are allowed on case-by-case basis if those practices improve the health, welfare or hygiene of the livestock or where workers’ safety would otherwise be compromised.
-An example of such practices is dehorning.
+- Routine management practices that can be painful, such as mutilations, are banned in organic farming.
+Exceptionally, a few practices are allowed on case-by-case basis if they improve the health, welfare or hygiene of the livestock or where workers’ safety would otherwise be compromised.
+An example of such practices exceptionally allowed through an authorization of the Competent Authority is dehorning.

-Contributes to the health and well-being of farm animals.
-Through our work on the EU Organic Regulation we support initiatives that aim to improve animal health and welfare.
+- Contributes to the health and well-being of farm animals.
+Through its work on the EU Organic Regulation, IFOAM Organics Europe supports initiatives aiming to improve animal health and welfare across Europe;

 Evaluation of EU animal welfare strategy (2012-2015): The 2012-2015 EU Strategy for Protection and Welfare of Animals aims to improve animal welfare standards and ensure their application and enforcement.
 In 2018, the European Court of Auditors recommended an evaluation of this strategy.
 The European Commission followed these recommendations and will assess how the strategy delivered on its objectives and if they are relevant and consistent today.
 The evaluation will also look at the strategy’s efficiency and whether it complements national efforts in this field.
 It will also include legislation on animal transport and slaughter.
 During the last quarter of 2020 we expect the European Commission to propose a revision of the rules based on the evaluation’s outcomes.